OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 different views to different stakeholders.
     * REQ-PASSIVE-TOPO: Topology includes passive topology.
     * REQ-COMMON-API: Common SIMAP models and APIs, for multi domain.
     * REQ-LIVE: Live network topology.
+TODO: Check if createTime / updatedTime / deletedTime is here or somewhere else.
     * REQ-LAYER-NAVIGATE: Navigation inside the topology layer and
 between the topology layers
     * REQ-DATA-PLANE-FLOW: Provider data plane (Flow) needs to be